Gabriel Sandu (footballer): Club career

 Sandu was born on 7 November 1952 in Bucharest, Romania and began playing football in 1969 at local club Metalul.
 Afterwards, he joined Dinamo București, making his Divizia A debut on 2 May 1971 in a 1–0 victory against Argeș Pitești.
 He won the title in his first season spent at the club, coaches Nicolae Dumitru and Traian Ionescu giving him nine appearances.
 The team also reached the 1971 Cupa României final where he played in the first half of the 3–2 loss to rivals Steaua București, being replaced for the second with Mircea Stoenescu.
 Sandu won three more titles with The Red Dogs.
 In the first, he worked with coach Ion Nunweiller who used him in 28 games, then in the second he played 25 matches and scored two goals under Dumitru.
 In the third, he worked again with Nunweiller, making 29 appearances in which he scored once in a 4–2 victory against Steaua.
 During his time at Dinamo, Sandu also played 14 games in European competitions, including a 1–0 home victory against Real Madrid in the 1975–76 European Cup.

 After spending nine seasons at Dinamo, Sandu went to play for Progresul București.
-There, he ended his career, making his last Divizia A appearance on 30 October 1981 in a 1–0 victory against Politehnica Timișoara, having a total of 211 appearances with four goals in the competition.
+There, he ended his career, making his last Divizia A appearance on 30 October 1981 in a 1–0 victory against Politehnica Timișoara, totaling 211 appearances with four goals in the competition.